WRansohoff/nmigen_cpu_test/README.md

 # Simple nMigen CPU

-This is a work-in-progress nMigen implementation of the educational RISC computer which is used to teach MIT's edX 6004.2x free online course.
+This is a basic nMigen implementation of the educational RISC computer which is used to teach MIT's edX 6004.2x free online course.

 I've been brushing up on digital logic since it's been a few years since college and I want to design a minimal implementation of the RISC-V ISA without going crawling back to Verilog or VHDL.
 So I figured I'd follow along with some online classes using nMigen alongside the provided simulators as a learning exercise.